dprog-philippe-docourt/django-string-renderer/README.md

 ## Projects Using this App
 This app is used in the following projects:
-* [MyGym Web](https://mygym-web.ch/): a web platform for managing sports clubs.
-The QR codes are used for importing members' contact information in a phone book.
+* [MyGym Web](https://mygym-web.ch/): a web platform for managing sports clubs. django-string-renderer is used to render the messages and emails addressed to the members.